Private, In-Home Tutoring in Opelousas, Louisiana

-SchoolTutoring Academy’s tutoring programs for Opelousas students start with a free academic assessment with an Academic Director.
-Our flagship tutoring programs are available for $199.99/month which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for Opelousas students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.

 The St. Landry Parish Board which oversees the public schools in Opelousas is dedicated to providing students with the educational and social skills they will need to be successful as adults.
 An emphasis is placed on students acquiring a foundation in core academic subjects, and in technology.
 The curriculum used by the St. Landry Parish Board is based on the Common Core Curriculum which has been adopted for use in all public schools in the state of Louisiana.